0atman/noboilerplate/scripts/32-rust-is-written-in-rust.md

 notes:

-'rewrite it in rust' is so prevalent because in rust the whole stack is in the same language, and often in the same project
+'rewrite it in rust' is so prevalent because in rust your whole stack can be in the same language, and often in the same project

+Instead of executing your web code inside a web server, the web server is a rust library to your application code.

+Instead of interfacing with frontend javascript, your frontend is written in Rust, executing faster than react or svelt inside the browser in webassembly.

 You don't have to learn a whole new language to tweak the backend, frontend, or even kernel code.